Apple cider vinegar is a kitchen staple that has several impressive health benefits.

 It can also add extra flavor to homemade candy and caramels, like in this recipe.

-If you try this, make sure you dilute it well with water (the usual amount is 1 tablespoon for every cup, or 240 ml, of water), as the acidity of the vinegar could damage your teeth (28).
+If you try apple cider vinegar as a mouthwash, make sure you dilute it well with water (the usual amount is 1 tablespoon for every cup, or 240 ml, of water), since the acidity of the vinegar could damage your teeth (

 To have really clean teeth, it’s worth considering how clean your toothbrush is.